 In 1965, Rosa Parks received the "Dignity Overdue" award from the Afro-American Broadcasting Company and was honored at a ceremony held at the Ford Auditorium in Detroit.

-In 1968, Rosa Parks participated in the Black power movement, attending the Philadelphia Black power conference.
+In 1968, Rosa Parks took part in the Black power movement, attending the Philadelphia Black power conference.

-In 1968, the Capitol Press Club presented Rosa Parks with the Martin Luther King Jr. Award.
+In 1968, Rosa Parks was presented with the Martin Luther King Jr. Award by the Capitol Press Club.

-In 1972, Rosa Parks continued to support the Black power movement by attending the National Black Political Convention in Gary, Indiana.
+In 1972, Rosa Parks continued to support the Black power movement, attending the National Black Political Convention in Gary, Indiana.

 In 1972, Rosa Parks received the Rosa Parks Freedom Award from the SCLC.

-In 1979, the NAACP awarded Rosa Parks the Spingarn Medal, citing her "quiet courage and determination" in refusing to relinquish her seat.
+In 1979, Rosa Parks was awarded the Spingarn Medal by the NAACP, recognizing her "quiet courage and determination" in refusing to relinquish her seat on the bus.

 In 1980, the NAACP further recognized Rosa Parks with their own Martin Luther King Jr. Award.

-In 1981, Rosa Parks wrote to attorney Chokwe Lumumba in support of arrested activists from various organizations, including the Black Liberation Army.
+In 1981, Rosa Parks wrote to attorney Chokwe Lumumba in support of arrested activists from the Black Liberation Army, the May 19th Communist Organization, the RNA, and Weather Underground.

 In 1983, Rosa Parks was inducted into the Michigan Women's Hall of Fame.